 1993: Members of SAZ receive free entrance to the Toy Fair in Nuremberg

 In an agreement with the Spielwarenmesse in Nuremberg, the SAZ board was able to achieve free tickets to the trade fair for game authors who are members of the SAZ.
 This rule still applies.

 1991 founded – How it started

 The gaming scene formed in Germany at the beginning of the 1980s.
 The Jury Game of the Year, which awarded its coveted prize since 1979, certainly contributed to this.
-In 1982, the first game designers meeting took place in Göttingen - initiated by Karin and Reinhold Wittig.
+In 1983, the first Game Authors Meeting took place in Göttingen - initiated by Karin and Reinhold Wittig.
 The first participants were, among others, Hajo Bücken, Max Kobbert and Wolfgang Kramer.
 In 1983, the first International Spieltage - organized by Friedhelm Merz - took place in Essen at the Volkshochschule.

 The SAZ was born in Graz: the game designers Hajo Bücken, Wolfgang Kramer and Alex Randolph met at a games festival organized by Arno and Elfriede Hofer in Graz.
 They decided over a beer to go ahead and promote the founding of an association of game designers.
 For this idea, they could canvass among others Dirk Hanneforth, Max Kobbert, Johann Rüttinger, Karl-Heinz Schmiel, Klaus Teuber, and Detlef Wendt.